chase-seibert/blog/_posts/2020-02-13-expectations-for-managers.md

 # Excellent Execution

-90% of the time, when we commit to a deliverable on a quarterly roadmap, those items should ship on time.
+When you commit to a deliverable on a quarterly roadmap, those should be delivered on time 90% of the time.
 If a team has four or five main items on their roadmap, that means that one item might slip every two quarters.
-This one can surprise people; regularly slipping milestones is common in our industry.
+The expectation that 9/10 items ship on time can surprise people; that is a higher bar than industry average for not slipping commitments.

-I hold myself to the same bar for the roadmap across a few, or many, teams.
+I hold myself to the same bar for the roadmap delivery across all my teams, collectively.
 That doesn't mean that I expect teams to kill themselves to hit unrealistic timelines.
 What I expect is that after a period of forming/storming/norming, a team gets proficient at estimates that include an appropriate risk buffer.

 The real secret sauce is when a team develops a working relationship with their product owner such that they can seamlessly trade off scope, time, and quality.
-In my experience, these teams can deliver on any timeline; it's that fluid.
+In my experience, these teams can deliver on any timeline; because the scope is fluid.

 At the end of the day, I expect the engineering manager and the product owner to agree on whether something was delivered on time, and that it satisfies the deliverable.
 As long as